muristan/OXcallingVodia/README.md

 To build the app

-You need the MacOS developer tool Platypus to create a native Mac applications from the bash script oxcallingvodia.sh In the package created by Platypus there is a file Info.plist - but in this file are the keys for Url handling missing.
+You need the free MacOS developer tool Platypus to create a native Mac applications from the bash script oxcallingvodia.sh In the package created by Platypus there is a file Info.plist - but in this file are the keys for Url handling missing.
 So overwrite the Info.plist in the package with the Info.plist here.